chaochen83/ali-wanx-style-repaint/README.md

 5. Go to e.g: http://127.0.0.1:8000/style/1?origin_image_url=https://public-vigen-video.oss-cn-shanghai.aliyuncs.com/public/dashscope/test.png,

-   you should see results like
+   you should see results like:

 ```json
 {